 Windows Azure Cache is a distributed, in-memory, scalable solution that enables you to build highly scalable and responsive applications by providing super-fast access to data.
 Cache increases performance by temporarily storing information from other backend sources.
-High performance is achieved by maintaining this cache in-memory across multiple cache servers.
-For a Windows Azure solution, Caching can reduce the costs and increase the scalability of other storage services such as SQL Database or Azure storage.
-ASP.NET applications can use Caching for the common scenario of session state and output caching.
+High performance is achieved by maintaining this cache in-memory in a distributed environment.
+For a Windows Azure solution, Cache can reduce the costs and increase the scalability of other storage services such as SQL Database or Azure storage.
+ASP.NET applications can use Cache for the common scenario of session state and output caching.

 In-Role Cache supports the ability to host Cache on Windows Azure roles.
 In this model, the cache is part of your cloud service.
 One role within the cloud service is selected to host Cache.
 The running instances of that role join memory resources to form a cache cluster.
 This private cache cluster is available only to the roles within the same deployment.
-There are two main deployment topologies for Caching: dedicated and co-located.
-In the dedicated topology, you define a worker role that is dedicated to Caching.
-This means that all of the worker role's available memory is used for the Caching and operating overhead.
-In a co-located topology, you use a percentage of available memory on application roles for Caching.
-For example, you could assign 20% of the physical memory for Caching on each web role instance.
+There are two deployment topologies for Cache: dedicated and co-located.
+In the dedicated topology, you define a worker role that is dedicated to Cache.
+This means that all of the worker role's available memory is used for the Cache and operating overhead.
+In a co-located topology, you use a percentage of available memory on application roles for Cache.
+For example, you could assign 20% of the physical memory for Cache on each web role instance.
 In both cases, you only pay for the Compute services required for the running role instances.
 For more information, see In-Role Cache FAQ (Windows Azure Cache) and In-Role Cache for Windows Azure Cache.

 In This Section